-Screenshots and graphics in this manual may differ slightly from your product due to differences in your product release version.
+This manual's screenshots and graphics may differ slightly from your product due to differences in product release.
 Edgenexus ensures that they make every reasonable effort to ensure that the information in this document is complete and accurate.
 Edgenexus assumes no liability for any errors.
 Edgenexus makes changes and corrections to the information in this document in future releases when the need arises.